Together – we can make a difference!

 A Green Team is a group of students whose members strive to create an environmental impact in their school and community.
 A Green Team can have just one team or many different teams working on their own unique projects.
 It is a collaborative effort that encourages creative ideas, allows new members to join, and pairs people together who want to work on the same project.

-- Use the Green Team Sign-up Sheet to invite students to participate.
+Use the Green Team Sign-up Sheet to assemble your team!

 - Invite all students or limit it to just the upper grades